 An alternative to the Absolute Category Rating method is the Degradation Category Rating (DCR) method which is described in detail in Annex D. The DCR method compares the system under test with a high quality fixed reference and the degradation (from "Inaudible" to "Very annoying") is rated on a five-point scale.
 This method is suitable when the impairment (especially digital impairments) is small.
-It may therefore be particularly useful for evaluating e.g. algorithms for digital speech processes which are very similar and so serve as a means for system optimization, when once it has been shown by the methods of Annexes A and B that the worst-case connection incorporating the degradation in question is within acceptable limits.
+It may therefore be particularly useful for evaluating similar digital speech processing algorithms.
+Thus, the DCR method may serve as a means for system optimization once it has been shown by the methods of Annexes A and B that the worst-case connection incorporating the degradation in question is within acceptable limits.